nelsojona/substack/docs/IMPLEMENTATION_PLAN.md

    - Test loading times and resource usage
    - Verify performance with large datasets
    - Test concurrency handling

+## Completed Implementations

+### EXT-2: Batch Processing

+We have successfully implemented batch processing for multiple authors (EXT-2):

+1. **Created a batch processor module**
+   - Implemented `src/utils/batch_processor.py` with the `BatchProcessor` class
+   - Added support for both JSON and YAML configuration formats
+   - Implemented parallel processing using Python's multiprocessing

+2. **Added CLI support**
+   - Updated `main.py` to add a new "batch" command
+   - Added command-line arguments for batch processing
+   - Implemented a helper function to create example configuration files

+3. **Added comprehensive tests**
+   - Created `tests/test_batch_processor.py` with unit tests for all functionality
+   - Tested configuration loading, validation, and processing
+   - Added tests for both sequential and parallel processing

+4. **Updated documentation**
+   - Added batch processing section to README.md
+   - Updated TASKS.md to mark EXT-2 as completed
+   - Updated this implementation plan to reflect the completed work

+The batch processing feature allows users to efficiently download content from multiple Substack authors in parallel, with customizable settings for each author.
+This is particularly useful for backing up or migrating content from multiple newsletters.

+### EXT-3: Date Filtering

+We have successfully implemented date filtering for posts (EXT-3):

+1. **Added CLI arguments for date filtering**
+   - Implemented `--start-date` and `--end-date` arguments in the CLI
+   - Added proper date parsing and validation
+   - Updated help documentation to explain the date format (YYYY-MM-DD)

+2. **Implemented filter logic in post discovery**
+   - Added a `_is_post_in_date_range` method to check if posts are within the specified date range
+   - Updated sitemap parsing to respect date filters using the `lastmod` element
+   - Added date filtering to the post download process

+3. **Added comprehensive tests**
+   - Created `tests/test_date_filtering.py` with unit tests for all functionality
+   - Tested date parsing, validation, and filtering logic
+   - Added tests for both sitemap-based and direct fetching methods

+4. **Updated documentation**
+   - Added date filtering section to README.md
+   - Updated command-line arguments table to include the new date filtering options
+   - Updated TASKS.md to mark EXT-3 as completed
+   - Updated this implementation plan to reflect the completed work

+The date filtering feature allows users to download only posts published within a specific date range, making it easier to archive or process posts from a particular time period.

 ## Documentation Updates